Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where we linked to Google's Structured Data Test, which is deprecated.
 We now link to Google's Rich Results Test.
-Props to [wormeyman]
+Props to [wormeyman](https://github.com/wormeyman)
 * Fixes styling of the General tab in the Network admin dashboard.
+* Fixes a bug where the German passive voice assessment would show an error when the text contained a participle enclosed within curly quotation marks (e.g., `"getan"`).

 = 15.1 =
 Release Date: October 14th, 2020